 October 9th Update: While updating our Free-For-All Friday database, we noticed the Craigslist ad for this ’69 Nova we first featured last month expired.
 With no replacement listing found, we’re assuming this car “Sold!”
 This one may have got away, but if you have your heart set on something similar, email us the details of what you’re looking for or call Rudy directly at (908)295-7330.

 Chevrolet Nova Super Sport production totaled 17,654 in 1969.
 Not exactly limited production even by late sixties Chevrolet standards as it represented some seven percent of total Nova production that year.
 While it’s safe to safe the vast majority of those nearly eighteen thousand SS versions rusted away to the big scrap heap in the sky, a cottage industry of officially Chevy-sanctioned restoration trim pieces makes it easy to convert a humble six-cylinder X-body into the Nova SS of your dreams.
 When completed properly (to us that means brakes, suspension, and power train in addition to all of the trim pieces) you can have a tribute car that replicates the experience of the original at a much more affordable price.
-That’s what we have here with this Marina Blue 1969 Nova SS tribute listed earlier this week here on Craigslist in Albertson, New York (Long Island) with a 350 cubic inch small block connected to a four-speed manual with an asking price of $21,500.
+That’s what we have here with this Marina Blue 1969 Nova SS tribute listed originally in September 2020 on Craigslist in Albertson, New York (Long Island) with a 350 cubic inch small block connected to a four-speed manual with an asking price of $21,500.
 Using a 350 equipped based Nova as a proper comparison, the Hagerty Insurance Online Valuation Tool confirms this private seller has his Nova priced between the #2 “Excellent” appraisal of $23,100 and the #3 “Good” estimate of $18,000.
-If you are serious about buying this Nova SS clone, you can start the conversation by either calling or texting Ryan at (631) 579-9428.
-When you do, please remember to mention you saw his coupe featured here on GuysWithRides.com.

 Chevrolet introduced its third-generation Nova for the 1968 model year featuring a full redesign and restyle on a longer 111-inch wheelbase that was just one inch shorter than that of the midsize Chevelle coupe.
 One notable change was a separate front subframe housing the powertrain and front suspension (similar to the front part of the frame of GM’s full-size, full-framed vehicles).
 Although the front subframe design was unique for the Nova, the Camaro introduced one year earlier was the first to incorporate such a design.